cardwise-tcg/api/README.md

 1. Clone the repository
 2. Run `yarn install` to install all dependencies
-3. Run `yarn compile` to compile Lorcana's data
+3. Run `yarn compile --with-lorcana` to compile Lorcana's data
 4. Run `yarn dev` to start the server